patterns-app/patterns-devkit/README.md

       input: stripe_charges
 ```

-Now run the dataspace, with a node time-limit of 5 seconds:
+Now run the dataspace (give a run time limit of 5 seconds for demo purposes):

 `snapflow run --timelimit=5`